oracle/python-oracledb/doc/src/api_manual/module.rst

     ``ORA_DEBUG_JDWP`` environment variable which has the same syntax.
 For more information, see :ref:`applntracing`.

+    The ``connection_id_prefix`` parameter is expected to be a string and is added to the beginning of the generated ``connection_id`` that is sent to the database for `tracing <https://www.oracle.com/pls/topic/lookup?
+    ctx=dblatest&id=GUID-B0FC69F9-2EBC-44E8-ACB2-62FBA14ABD5C>`__.
+This value
+    is only used in the python-oracledb Thin mode.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.
 The connection thus